IOTechSystems/support-alarms-docs/docs/api/graphql/support-alarms-schema.md

 <td valign="top">[<a href="#id">ID</a>!]</td>
 <td>

-Time ordered list of states
+Time ordered list of states from active to inactive state

 </td>
 </tr>